axonivy-market/portal/Documentation/PortalDeveloperGuide/source/customization/default-chart.rst

 -------------

-Create an override which overrides sub process ``DefaultChart`` in Portal Kit.
+Create an override which overrides sub process ``DefaultChart`` in PortalKit.
 This sub process return a list of default charts.
 Follow instruction to create charts.

 |default-chart|